-All 2014 field test items for mathematics will be written to the Common Core State Standards.
-Eight field test items will be developed from mathematics domains addressed at each grade span.
+All 2015 field test items for mathematics will be written to the Florida Standards.
+Eight field test items will be developed from math domains addressed at each grade span.

-Grades 3-5: Items will be developed to address the following five Common Core math domains: Operations and Algebraic Thinking, Number and Operations in Base 10, Numbers and Operations-Fractions, Measurement and Data, and Geometry.
-Grades 6-8: Items will be developed to address the following six Common Core math domains: Ratios and Proportional Relationships, The Number System, Expressions and Equations, Geometry, Statistics and Probability, and Functions.
-Grades 9-10: Items will be developed to address the following five Common Core math domains: Number and Quantity, Algebra, Functions, Geometry, and Statistics and
+Grades 3-5: Items will be developed to address the following five math domains: Operations and Algebraic Thinking, Number and Operations in Base 10, Number and Operations-Fractions, Measurement and Data, and Geometry.

+Grades 6-8: Items will be developed to address the following six math domains: Ratios and Proportional Relationships, The Number System, Expressions and Equations, Geometry, Statistics and Probability, and Functions.

+Grades 9-10: Items will be developed to address the following four math domains: Number and Quantity, Algebra, Functions, and Statistics and Probability.
+(Geometry was not addressed because at the time of development no Access Points had been released for high school Geometry standards.